TypeScript vs JavaScript: A Comprehensive Comparison

 Why Developers Choose TypeScript:

-- Integration: Works seamlessly with popular frameworks like React, Angular, and Vue.
+• Seamless Integration: Works exceptionally well with popular modern frameworks like React, Angular (which is written in TypeScript), and Vue.js.

-- Community Support: A growing community ensures continuous improvements and robust tooling.
+• Strong Community Support: A rapidly growing and active community ensures continuous improvements, robust tooling, and readily available help.

 Why JavaScript Remains Popular: